maryletteroa/renpy-tutorial/readme.md

 Repo to be merged into [WWCode Manila Python Study Group](https://wwcodemanila.github.io/WWCodeManila-Python/#/) page.

+Refer to the [WWCode Manila Python Study Group](https://wwcodemanila.github.io/WWCodeManila-Python/#/) page for the final / working version.

 This is a collaboration between the WWCode Manila Python :snake:, and Game Development :video_game: Study Groups.

 The following should go inside `_sidebar.md`  in our docsify.